haozhaoyun/medford/README.md

 ------------------
 To use the JSON to RDF Converter, follow the steps below:

+1. Clone the repository to your local machine.
-1. Prepare your JSON data: Create or obtain the JSON data that you want to convert to RDF.
+2. Prepare your JSON data: Create or obtain the JSON data that you want to convert to RDF.
-2. Run the script: Execute the "converter.py" script from the command line, providing the appropriate parameters.
+3. Run the script: Execute the "converter.py" script from the command line, providing the appropriate parameters.
-3. Command-line Arguments
+4. Command-line Arguments

-    --input: Path to the input JSON file.
-If not provided, the script will read JSON data from stdin.
+    --input: Path to the input JSON file (default is stdin).

-    --output: Path to the output RDF/XML file.
-If not provided, the script will write the output to stdout.
+    --output: Path to the output RDF/XML file (default is stdout).

-4. Example
+5. Example

     a.
 Convert JSON data from "input.json" to RDF/XML and save it to "output.rdf":